 Sleep eating disorder, or sleep-related eating disorder (SRED), is when you repeatedly eat and drink while you're not fully awake.
 You're caught in a strange state between sleep and consciousness, often with little to no memory of your actions the next day.

 This isn't the same as consciously deciding to raid the fridge for a midnight snack.
-This is more like sleepwalking—but with food.
+This is more like sleepwalking—but with food involved.
 People might prepare entire meals, eat strange combinations (like ketchup on cookies), or even consume things that aren't food at all, which can be very risky.

 Understandably, many people who experience this feel distressed and embarrassed.
 The lack of control can lead to weight gain, health issues, and a lot of anxiety.
+Sometimes eating disorders are also caused by anxiety itself which makes this a vicious loop.
 If you're struggling with sleep-related anxiety, our comprehensive guide on sleep anxiety can help you understand and manage these feelings.

 Research shows there's often a significant diagnostic delay of 8.3 ± 8.8 years, which researchers attribute to patients' healthcare behavior and general unfamiliarity of practitioners with the condition.

-It's easy to get them confused, but they are very different.
+It's easy to get them confused, but they are different.

 For more information about the relationship between food and sleep, check out our guide on eating before bed.

-Fragmented Sleep: Conditions that disrupt your sleep, like sleepwalking, restless legs syndrome, or sleep apnea, are major culprits.
+Conditions that disrupt your sleep, like sleepwalking, restless legs syndrome, or sleep apnea, are major culprits.
 These disorders cause you to partially wake up throughout the night, creating a window of opportunity for behaviors like sleep eating to sneak in.
-Research shows that studies using polysomnography have found that patients with SRED are more likely to have concurrent sleep disorders such as somnambulism (sleepwalking), periodic limb movement disorder (PLMD), RLS, OSA, and circadian rhythm disorders.
-In one study, about 84% of SRED patients also presented with somnambulism, 13% with RLS, and 10% with OSA.
+Research shows that studies using polysomnography have found that patients with SRED are more likely to have concurrent sleep disorders such as somnambulism (sleepwalking), periodic limb movement disorder (PLMD), restless legs syndrome, obstructive sleep apnea, and circadian rhythm disorders.
+In one study, about 84% of SRED patients also presented with somnambulism, 13% with restless legs syndrome, and 10% with obstructive sleep apnea.

 If you suspect you have sleep apnea, our guide on signs of sleep apnea can help you identify the symptoms.